Ezulu-Chinwendu/SonarQube_Insights_Automation/README.md

 🔹 I have uploaded:

-The full Python script used for this automation
+1. The full Python script used for this automation - main.py
+2. Python dependencies required to run the script

 A detailed explanation of the project on Medium (link below)